tpadjen/tpadjen.github.io/_pages/mm1/projects.md

  * Then, each team member should create their own version of the logo and slogan.
 All designing must be your own original work created in Illustrator.

- * Next, each team member should create a t-shirt design that prominintly displays the logo and slogan, plus some other unique and creative design features that would make customers want to purchase the shirt.
+ * Next, each team member should create a t-shirt design that prominently displays the logo and slogan, plus some other unique and creative design features that would make customers want to purchase the shirt.

  * Design both the front and back of the shirt.
 Use the template t-shirt below as a background image.
 Be sure to trace the outline of the image so the shirt is part of the vector drawing you create, then remove the image when you are done.